By Veeno Dewan

 The 2018 Honda Odyssey offered top-class performance and improved NRCan fuel economy ratings of 12.6/8.4/10.7 city/highway/combined on the LX to EXL Navi models and 12.2/8.5/10.6 on the Touring Trim.
 You can thank the new 10-speed automatic transmission, for making more use of the engine’s power and helping to improve fuel economy.
 As usual, it a quiet, comfortable, enjoyable experience driving the Odyssey.
 However it is a big vehicle to park, but the onboard cameras do help in this regard.

 I was extremely impressed by the new 2018 Honda Odyssey.
 It is good- looking, roomy, plush and very well- equipped with many luxury touches.
 This Minivan has the best reputation in this sector and deserves your attention if a large family hauler is what you need.
 Highly recommended.
+Lastly something else I’d like to recommend, Money Expert did some great quotes for this vehicle so if you do decide to get one I’d recommend them.

 2018 Honda Odyssey Suggested Retail Price (MSRP) starting at $34,890.